-from f_P to v_D , the water level X{v_D} at equilibrium may be different after a soft intervention on f_P .
-If the gravitational constant g is equal to zero, then the system of constraints for the bathtub is not maximally uniquely solvable w.r.t. the causal ordering graph (except if $U{w_I} = 0$ almost surely).
+Which variables are and which are not affected by this soft intervention?
+We can read off the effects of this soft intervention from the causal ordering graph in Figure 9.
+There is no directed path from f_P to v_K, v_I, v_P or v_O .
+Therefore, perhaps surprisingly, Theorem 20 tells us that the soft intervention targeting f_P neither has an effect on the pressure X{v_P} at equilibrium nor on the outflow rate X{v_O} at equilibrium.
+Since there is a directed path from f_P to v_D , the water level X{v_D} at equilibrium may be different after a soft intervention on f_P .
+If the gravitational acceleration g is equal to zero, then the system of constraints for the bathtub is not maximally uniquely solvable w.r.t. the causal ordering graph (except if $U{w_I} = 0$ almost surely).
 For all other values of the parameter g the generic effects and non-effects of soft interventions on other constraints of the bathtub system can be read off from the causal ordering graph and are presented in Table 1.